SEWING KNITS WITHOUT AN OVERLOCKER (SERGER)

 2) Some machines also have a built in stretch stitch (the simplest of which is often a combination of straight and zig-zag sewing).
 We suggest testing this stitch on unwanted fabric prior to using it as this stitch often has a "good" and "bad" side (depending on which way the zig-zag falls).
 Refer to your sewing machine manual.

-3) Finally, you can use a twin needle.
-A twin needle will create a nice double line of sewing and is great for hems on stretch garments (the cuffs and hems of stretch tops for example).
-You can get different sizes of twin needles, and one particularly for stretch sewing.
+3) Finally, you can use a double needle.
+A double needle will create a nice double line of sewing and is great for hems on stretch garments (the cuffs and hems of stretch tops for example).
+Double needles are usually reserved for HEMMING a garment (like a Tee shirt).
+You can get different sizes of double needles, and one particularly for stretch sewing.
 Two separate cotton reels are threaded through your machine like normal, but are threaded through the 2 needles to create the double row of sewing.
 As it sews, the needle creates a zig-zag pattern underneath to allow the stretch.

-OUR RECOMMENDATION (if you do not have access to an overlocker or serger) is to use a twin needle to sew the seam and a zig-zag stitch over the raw edge to tidy up any seam that requires strengthening or neatening.
+OUR RECOMMENDATION (if you do not have access to an overlocker or serger) is to use a stretch stitch to sew the seam and a zig-zag stitch over the raw edge to tidy up any seam that requires strengthening or neatening.

-A LITTLE TIP – Twin needles can be a little less robust than a standard needle so take care when sewing over several layers of fabrics, particularly when sewing over other seam joins.
+A LITTLE TIP – Double needles can be a little less robust than a standard needle so take care when sewing over several layers of fabrics, particularly when sewing over other seam joins.